VERBS

 I have had a cold.

-These refer to past events which have now finished.
+These refer to past events which

 Consider these sentences: